gridiron-zone/huddle/docs/docs/04-validators/05-common-problems.md

 ![run-out-of-space](/assets/wrong_block_header.png)

-If you run into this problem while you're syncing your node, probably you are using a wrong Desmos binary version.
+If you run into this problem while you're syncing your node, probably you are using a wrong Huddle binary version.
 If so, please ask inside our discord server what's the correct version/versions to use in order to sync the node correctly.

 ##### NOTE